wschaef/goes-architecture/architecture.md

 - [ADR Select public cloud provider](./adrs/adr02-PublicCloudProvider.md)

-### Challenges of Migrating from On-Premise to Hybrid (On-Premise + GCP)
+### Challenges of Migrating from on-premises to Hybrid (on-premises + GCP)

-Migrating from a purely on-premise infrastructure to a hybrid model that incorporates Google Cloud Platform (GCP) can present several complex challenges:
+Migrating from a purely on-premises infrastructure to a hybrid model that incorporates Google Cloud Platform (GCP) can present several complex challenges:

 **Technical Challenges:**

-* **Application Compatibility:** Existing on-premise applications might not be designed for cloud environments, requiring refactoring or rearchitecting to ensure they function correctly and efficiently on GCP.
+* **Application Compatibility:** Existing on-premises applications might not be designed for cloud environments, requiring refactoring or rearchitecting to ensure they function correctly and efficiently on GCP.
 * **Data Migration Complexity:** Moving large volumes of data to the cloud can be time-consuming and prone to errors.
 Ensuring data integrity and minimizing downtime during migration are critical considerations.
-* **Network Connectivity and Security:** Establishing secure and reliable connectivity between on-premise and cloud environments can be intricate.
+* **Network Connectivity and Security:** Establishing secure and reliable connectivity between on-premises and cloud environments can be intricate.
 Configuring firewalls, VPNs, and addressing latency concerns are vital for a smooth hybrid setup.
 * **Skill Gaps:** IT team might require upskilling or additional expertise in cloud technologies and GCP-specific tools to manage the hybrid infrastructure effectively.

 **Operational Challenges:**

 * **Cost Management:** While the cloud offers scalability and potential cost savings, it's crucial to monitor and optimize resource usage to avoid unexpected expenses.
-* **Hybrid Management Complexity:** Managing a hybrid infrastructure introduces increased complexity as company needs to coordinate operations and maintain consistency across both on-premise and cloud environments.
+* **Hybrid Management Complexity:** Managing a hybrid infrastructure introduces increased complexity as company needs to coordinate operations and maintain consistency across both on-premises and cloud environments.
 * **Change Management:** Migrating to a hybrid model can disrupt existing workflows and processes.
 Clear communication and change management strategies are essential to ensure a smooth transition for team.
 * **Vendor Lock-In Concerns:** While GCP offers numerous benefits, relying heavily on a single cloud provider might create concerns about vendor lock-in and potential future limitations.

 **Strategic Challenges:**

-* **Defining the Right Hybrid Strategy:** Determining which workloads to migrate to the cloud and which to keep on-premise requires careful planning and alignment with  business goals.
+* **Defining the Right Hybrid Strategy:** Determining which workloads to migrate to the cloud and which to keep on-premises requires careful planning and alignment with  business goals.
-* **Data Governance and Compliance:** Managing data across on-premise and cloud environments requires adherence to data privacy regulations and maintaining strict data governance policies.
+* **Data Governance and Compliance:** Managing data across on-premises and cloud environments requires adherence to data privacy regulations and maintaining strict data governance policies.

 Despite these challenges, adopting a hybrid model can bring significant benefits like improved scalability, flexibility, and access to advanced cloud services.
-Careful planning, addressing these challenges proactively, and selecting the right migration strategy are key to a successful transition to a hybrid on-premise + GCP infrastructure.
+Careful planning, addressing these challenges proactively, and selecting the right migration strategy are key to a successful transition to a hybrid on-premises + GCP infrastructure.

 ### Proposed approach